BramVanroy/dutch-instruction-datasets/README.md

 ## TODO

 - [ ] Make scripts more generic so that also other concepts can be used
 - [ ] Manually verify generated data.
-Currently have to start at "gezondheid en welzijn"
+Currently have to start at "eten en drinken"

 ## License